BlueWebNodes/bluewebnodes.github.io/_posts/support/2020-10-12-web-design-CSS-Animation.md

 Modern websites aren’t just about showing information—they’re about interaction, movement, and keeping users from getting bored after 3 seconds.
 With just a few lines of CSS, you can turn static elements into something that feels alive.

-## Why CSS Animation Is Kind of a Big Deal
+## Why CSS Animation Is a Big Deal

 Well-designed animations can guide users, highlight important content, and create a more memorable browsing experience.